-- 3.10.A Number Assignment: Teams which participated in ASC 2010 may have priority for retaining their 2010 car number.
+3.10.A Number Assignment: Teams which participated in ASC 2010 may have priority for retaining their 2010 car number.
 Car numbers will be confirmed as teams complete registration paperwork and submit entry fees.
-Teams must have their initial registration fee paid by May 15, 2011 to guarantee priority of their 2010 car number and stay current with the schedule of fees else car numbers will be assigned per Reg.
-3.10.B. - 3.10.B Number Conflict: If a conflict in car numbering arises, ASC Headquarters will determine the numbers assigned.
+Teams must have their initial registration fee paid by the date indicated in Reg.
+3.2.A.1, to guarantee priority of their 2010 car number and stay current with the schedule of fees else car numbers will be assigned per Reg.
+3.10.B.

+3.10.B Number Conflict: If a conflict in car numbering arises, ASC Headquarters will determine the numbers assigned.
 Resolution will be based on order of requests and payment of entry fees with respect to when the car number request is made.
 If a team fails to maintain schedule of their entry fees their requested number can become available to another team who is current on their fees.